vigimite/serverless-pipelines-in-rust/README.md

 cd nyc_taxi_data
 python download_data.py

-# Build the project
+# Build the project from root dir
 cargo build --release

-# Use the shell script to run the pipeline
+# Use the shell script to run the pipeline for all months
 ./invoke_pipeline.sh

 # Check some analytics
+cd analytics
+python 1_trip_stats_plot.py
-python ./analytics/basic_plotting.py
+python 2_geo_plot.py
 ```

 This will execute the pipeline for all dates between 2014-2022 and aggregate some metrics.

 ## Objectives

-Optimization problem from the perspective of a taxi business

-Which routes are the most valuable to take?
+Compute the following values per month

-- corelate date, location, price, trip duration
+1. avg trip duration
-- chunk day into sections
-  - morning/noon/evening/late night

-## Steps to solve
+2. avg trip distance
+3. avg amount of passengers
+4. avg price & tip

-1. load all of the data
+Compute the following location data

-2. fill table with the aggregated metrics
-3. resolve zone info
-4. plot data
+1. number of trips from a pick up location
+2. number of trips to a destination